Party's over: Dubai's monthslong Expo 2020 comes to a close

 Dubai raced to widespread vaccination so it could open its borders and relax virus restrictions — earning it a reputation as a party haven for tourists escaping lockdowns back home.

-The fair since has logged a staggering, albeit murky, total of 23 million visits — fueled by repeated visits of those already living in the city.
+The fair has since logged a staggering, albeit murky, total of 23 million visits — fueled by repeated stops by those already living in the city.
 Public sector employees got six days paid leave to visit.
 Schoolchildren regularly descended on Expo for field trips.

 While concert lineups included just a few starry names, such as Coldplay and Alicia Keys, culturally specific crowd-pleasers succeeded in drawing diverse and rabid fan bases.
 K-pop stars, Bollywood singers and a beloved Iranian pop diva lured thousands.